MAIN Holidays & Observances World AIDS Day

 First observed in 1988, World AIDS Day was initiated by health ministers from around the world who called for a spirit of social tolerance and a greater awareness of HIV/AIDS on an international scale.

-When is World AIDS Day?
+When is World AIDS Day this year?
 Always observed on December 1.
-This year, World AIDS Day is on Friday, December 1, 2017.
+World AIDS Day takes place this year on Wednesday, December 1, 2021.

-World AIDS Day materials are designed to underscore the importance of awareness of the disease and its effects on family, friends, local neighborhoods and nations around the globe.
+Each year the World AIDS Day theme is included in materials designed to underscore the importance of awareness of HIV AIDS and its effects on family, friends, local neighborhoods and nations around the globe.

-Around the Web, get tips, advice and ideas on how you can aid in the fight against HIV AIDS in your neighborhood, workplace, or school classroom
+What can I do on World AIDS Day?
+An important part of World AIDS Day is helping to increase awareness and education at the local level.
+Just up ahead get tips, advice and ideas on how you can aid in the fight against HIV AIDS in your neighborhood, workplace, or school classroom

 Also check out a list of Web sites where you may find downloadable

 World AIDS Day In Your Community